 How to Manage Sensitive Data

-Data masking is a powerful security tool that has been mandated by all the major regulations mentioned earlier.
-It’s inexpensive and easy to implement.
-A good practice is to peer review the data to make sure everything is masked and that no production data is used in any non-production environments.
-You can also implement multiple masking techniques to make the output more meaningful based on the context.
+When working with masked data, a good practice is to peer review the data to make sure everything is masked and that no production data is used in any non-production environments.
+Multiple masking techniques can be used to make the output more meaningful based on the context.

-Encrypting in Flight and at Rest
+Encryption in transit and at rest

 Securing Your Network